lukawarren/Lorien-Legacies/README.md

 ### How do I get legacies?
 At the moment, upon joining a new world, each player has a chance to recieve any number of legacies.
 The likelihood of recieving legacies, as well as how many, can be changed in the mod's config.

+### How do I use them?
+Legacies have to be toggled to be used.
+By default, this is done with the left-alt key.

 ## Commands
 * /legacies - displays legacies
 * /toggleLegacies - brings up legacy toggle GUI